 And your partner’s list may look like this:

 Because your desire to have sex at night is less than your partner’s desire to have sex earlier in the day, give in to your partner’s desire.
 The more each partner is willing to compromise or “give in” with the other, the less of a hassle the larger priorities seem.
 For instance, it might be easier to compromise now to have sex more frequently, earlier in the day, if the sex is also mostly close and loving, and not just short and sweet.

 The more intimacy cultivated could also open up doors to being more adventurous and lively.
 Homework Take time tonight to intentionally fulfill one of your partner’s needs.
 This can be a need for comfort or a need for ease.
-Prepare lunch for tomorrow, have their things ready to go for them so they can have a stress free morning.
+Prepare lunch for tomorrow, and have their things ready to go for them so they can have a stress-free morning.
 Give them a long massage.
 How does it feel to be there for your partner, enriching their life?
 Let them know how it makes you feel.
-Ask they do something similar for you, a small favor or gesture that is fulfilling.
+Ask them to do something similar for you, a small favor or gesture that is fulfilling.